 Most importantly, his land is plentiful with pines – just right for collecting pine cones in anticipation of tiny delectable nuts.
 In about seven pine cones, (five of which were medium in size with one large, and one smaller one) I achieved a fairly expectable goal of 300gr of nuts, or around 36 euro’s worth, which is around 11.1oz.

 I filled a good sized jar!
 If you buy them, a small package of 25gr could cost you 2 Euro!

 A wonderful recipe with pine nuts is the Roman “Castagnaccio” which calls for 300 gr of chestnut flour, 50g of raisins, 30 gr of pinoli, 2 Tbsp of Olive oil, 1 branch of rosemary, and a dash of salt.
 To this, you add enough water to make it a liquid like a crepe’s.
 Cook till light brown in the oil, and then dust them with pinoli and rosemary after they’ve cooled.

 Pinoli nuts are mixed into the batter of Maritozzi, and sprinkled onto Pignoccate.
-Some of us couldn’t of ever imagined having seen raw pine nuts before placed into their plastic packets.
+Some of us couldn’t have ever imagined having seen raw pine nuts before placed into their plastic packets.
 They are discovered to be expensive too, going for 45 euro a kilo (2 lbs.) in Italy.
 So, if you have some time and enough patience to cultivate them yourselves, the benefits for your pockets will be significant.